chrisalxlng/cra-eslint-prettier-template/README.md

 ### Getting started

-1. Fork this repository.
+1. Click `Use this template` button at the top of this repository.
-2. Rename the `name` property in `package.json` to the name of your new repository.
-3. Run `npm i` in your working directory.
-4. You're good to go!
-Run `npm start` to start your React app!
-Happy coding!
+2. You're good to go!

 ------------